Hardware at Cloudflare (Ep3)

 Yeah, so it's normally 48 volt.
 And that's where you have the big amperage.

 So it's 60 amps, 63 amps.
-That's where you have free, free supplies is to convert the power then back into AC, which will be converted to 230 volts.
+That's where you have free supplies is to convert the power then back into AC, which will be converted to 230 volts.

 So it's a, it's a big difference.

-So we always make sure there's a U gap on top of it.
-So the cable's got enough bend radius and server doesn't get involved or a technician doesn't scrape his arm in it if he's then got, you know, power recycle a server, we try to think of all these things when we're deploying and doing a rack elevation.
+So the cables got enough bend radius and server doesn't get involved or a technician doesn't scrape his arm in it if he's then got, you know, power recycle a server, we try to think of all these things when we're deploying and doing a rack elevation for DC rack.

 We don't we don't want that.
 So we take precaution and leave extra gaps for this.